corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/performance-testing/practical-considerations.md

 {{< /warning >}}

-The Corda Enterprise test cluster at R3 uses an automated set-up to deploy Corda to the test machines, and in the process completely wipes the database - so resetting the state of the Corda test network is a matter of running a fresh installation and waiting a handful of minutes.
+The Corda: Enterprise Edition  test cluster at R3 uses an automated set-up to deploy Corda to the test machines, and in the process completely wipes the database - so resetting the state of the Corda test network is a matter of running a fresh installation and waiting a handful of minutes.
 This is the recommended set-up when running performance testing regularly, but might be too involved for occasional performance tests that can be run on manually-deployed clusters.